HERE TO HELP

 When is payment required?+

 Unless otherwise stated, your payment is required within two weeks of receiving our invoice.
 An offer may be withdrawn if no payment is received.
-Cancellation of a course will result in a full refund.

 Can I spread the cost?+